KingSora/OverlayScrollbars/README.md

   // Describes a OverlayScrollbars instances state. interface State {
-    // Describes the current padding in pixel.
+    // Describes the current padding in pixels.
     padding: TRBL;
     // Whether the current padding is absolute.
     paddingAbsolute: boolean;
-    // The client width (x) & height (y) of the viewport in pixel.
+    // The client width (x) & height (y) of the viewport in pixels.
     overflowEdge: XY<number>;
-    // The overflow amount in pixel.
+    // The overflow amount in pixels.
     overflowAmount: XY<number>;
     // The css overflow style of the viewport.
     overflowStyle: XY<OverflowStyle>;